To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Auditing the

-To audit a single epoch, an adversary has to distinguish between the outputs $(\tilde{g}_1,...,\tilde{g}_T) \sim \SM(D)$ and $(\tilde{g}'_1,...,\tilde{g}'_T) \sim \SM(D')$.
-As mentioned, prior DP-SGD audits typically compute a natural ``score'' from each thresholded observation.
+\descr{Single Epoch.} To audit a single epoch, an adversary has to distinguish between $(\tilde{g}_1,...,\tilde{g}_T) \sim \SM(D)$ and $(\tilde{g}'_1,...,\tilde{g}'_T) \sim \SM(D')$.
+As mentioned, prior DP-SGD audits~\cite{jayaraman2019evaluating,jagielski2020auditing,nasr2021adversary,nasr2023tight} typically compute a natural ``score'' from each thresholded observation.
 However, in the context of shuffling, there is no known score to distinguish between the outputs.

 In this work, we draw from the Neyman-Pearson~\cite{neyman1933ix} lemma, which states that the optimal way to distinguish between two distributions is by thresholding the output of the \textit{likelihood ratio} function.
 Specifically, the likelihood ratio function computes the ratio of probabilities that the outputs are from $\SM(D)$ or $\SM(D')$.
 Here, the probability that $(\tilde{g}_1,...,\tilde{g}_T)$ is from $\SM(D)$ (or $\SM(D')$) can be split into $T$ cases depending on which batch the target record $+1$ (or $\bot$) appears in.
 To that end, we calculate the likelihood ratio for the adjacent datasets $D = (+1, -1, ..., -1)$ and $D' = (\bot, -1, ..., -1)$ as follows (we let $\tilde{\mathbf{g}} = (\tilde{g}_1,...,\tilde{g}_T)$):